-Couple of Brussels Sprouts
+A couple of Brussels Sprouts

-Missy and Roxy give this 5 stars
+Missy and Roxy give this five stars

 Christmas Dinner For Dogs Recipe No 2

 This recipe is ideal for a medium dog and contains around half the recommended calories.
-The receipt contains 10g fat and 88g carbs
+The receipt contains 10g fat and 88g of carbs

 100g turkey, roasted skinless